 (ABOVE) In a district of Goma, a woman glances down before taking another step on the rocky path that separates houses—many home to those displaced by conflict—in the area near Lake Kivu.
 Evidence of past volcanic eruptions—most recently in 2002—is clearly visible throughout the city.
 One expert quoted recently in National Geographic magazine says the volcano, some 15 km away, will erupt again, potentially transforming the city into “a modern Pompeii.”
 (Photo: Alan Hood)

-(ABOVE) Nalusambo Ndamuso, 65, is a destitute widow who has lived in a dark, cramped hut near Lake Kivu for the past three years.
+(ABOVE) Nalusambo, 65, is a destitute widow who has lived in a dark, cramped hut near Lake Kivu for the past three years.
 Before the Anglican ministry helped repair her leaky roof, she had to stand in a corner of the hut on rainy nights to stay dry.
-Married at age 15, Ndamuso bore 11 children; only one, a daughter, is still alive.
-Ndamuso manages to survive by selling bananas, avocados and other food items to boat passengers and crews at the lakeshore.
+Married at age 15, Nalusambo bore 11 children; only one, a daughter, is still alive.
+Nalusambo manages to survive by selling bananas, avocados and other food items to boat passengers and crews at the lakeshore.
 (Photo: Alan Hood)

 (ABOVE) This woman and child live on the outskirts of Goma.
 Both face an uncertain future, living just a few kilometres away from a rumbling volcano, in a region of the country that continues to erupt in unspeakable violence.
 (Photo: Alan Hood)